 What to Look For in a Data Annotation Company

 We know finding the right data labeling company is tough, considering the number of them you’ll find in the market.
-Still, by vetting the candidates based on several criteria, you can narrow down the list and find a reliable one.
+Still, by vetting the candidates based on the following criteria, you can narrow down the list and find a reliable one.

-So, find out how a potential vendor validates their work before contracting them.
-For example, at CVAT,
+This is why it is important to work with quality data and to find out how a potential vendor validates their work before contracting them to ensure quality data annotation.
+For example, at CVAT:

 - We train our annotators to adhere strictly to the client’s labeling guidelines.